 NIOSH has found nine breathing zone air sampling results beginning in 1989 (with the exception of one worker for whom results were recorded beginning in 1985).
 Prior to 1994, results were recorded in MPC-hours (Maximum Permissible Concentration).
-Following a 1994 revision to 10 C.F.R.
-20, Standards for Protection Against Radiation, breathing zone sampling became a routine monitoring method, with results reported in DAC-hours (Derived Air Concentration) (BWXT History, 2008).
-Results were recorded for both alpha emitters and beta emitters.
+Following BWXT's 1994 implementation of changes from 10 C.F.R. pt.
+20, Standards for Protection Against Radiation, breathing zone sampling became a routine monitoring method at BWXT, with results reported in DAC-hours (Derived Air Concentration) (BWXT History, 2008).
+Results were recorded for both alpha emitters and beta emitters and were used in the site determination of internal dose (BWXT History, 2008).